 Restaurant operators increasingly realize that they have to think of their business in terms of e-commerce.
 As with any business, the tech stack can get pretty complicated.
 Online and web ordering, POS data, and loyalty programs provide invaluable insights into consumer behavior.
 However, the information has to be synchronized, so it can be understood and doesn't overwhelm.

-Digital drive-thru menu boards are now quite common, and the technology allows for more than merely displaying products.
+Digital drive-thru menu boards for restaurants are now quite common, and the technology allows for more than merely displaying products.
 At the very least, they enable messages tailored to a daypart.
 Beyond that, they open the door for curated experiences by integrating the menu with loyalty programs tied to branded apps and using geofencing.

 Savvy operators will use their technology to work on revenue growth unceasingly and across the guests' buying preferences spectrum.
 Apps with loyalty programs are proven to increase repeat visits from existing customers, and when programmed correctly, they will always upsell, increasing check averages.
 These tools enable the explosion of off-premise selling, allowing guests to complete their purchase before (or without) setting foot on your site.